 One of the things we believe about respect is that it’s not something that should wane and wax over time and with interaction.
-Respect should be present always, in all our dealings.
 It’s not something that depends upon whether or not we agree.
 It doesn’t differ from person to person.
 You deserve respect because you’re a fellow human being.
 Period.
+Respect should be present always, in all our dealings.

 Each and every one of us is unique.
-We bring our own unique talents and knowledge to our work and the way we approach problems and life.
+We bring our own unique talents and knowledge to our work and to the way we approach problems and life.
 By showing respect, we open ourselves to the possibility of learning from others and seeing the world through a different lens or from a different perspective.
 This respect breeds compassion and helps us to be mindful and considerate of others.
-As soon as we stop acting with respect, we instantly lose the ability to learn from others and we shut our minds to countless possibilities.
+Alternately, as soon as we stop acting with respect, we instantly lose the ability to learn from others and we shut our minds to countless possibilities.

 That said, we are only human, and sometimes we mess up, which leads us to our next value.

 As a team, we need to know we can count on each other.
 And this means taking ownership when something goes wrong or we fail to follow through effectively.
 To err is human; to own up is divine.

 Here at Spark Marketer, we strive to minimize mistakes as much as possible, which is why we have so many SOPs and systems in place.
-But when we do err, we’re honest about it; we own up to our shortcomings; we take responsibility for the repercussions; and we hold ourselves accountable.
+But when we do err, we’re honest about it.
+We own up to our shortcomings, we take responsibility for the repercussions, and we hold ourselves accountable.